reactjs/react.dev/content/blog/2018-06-07-you-probably-dont-need-derived-state.md

 > Note
 >
-> Even though the example above shows `getDerivedStateFromProps`, the same technique can be used with `componentWillReceiveProps`.
+> The same technique can be used with `componentWillReceiveProps`, however you should avoid it as it is considered legacy and deprecated.

 #### Alternative 2: Reset uncontrolled component with an instance method {#alternative-2-reset-uncontrolled-component-with-an-instance-method}